Skip to content

 Iroko 1500-grit

-Two black walnut samples were then cut and bookmatched to compare the effects of progressive sanding and then finishing.
+The black walnut sample was actually a pair of samples which were then cut and bookmatched to compare the effects of progressive sanding and then finishing.

 Sample 1 was subjected to 14 sanding steps (from 80-grit to 10’000 grit) and its chatoyance was measured at each step.
 Sample 2 was sanded up to 240-grit where its chatoyance was measured.
 Then they were finished with blonde dewaxed “medium” shellac (2 parts in 13 parts of Alcohol).